×

 We asked people living in Funchal to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "When moving to Funchal, you should pack essential documents such as your passport, visa, birth certificate, and any medical records.
 Bring enough clothing for the mild climate, including light layers, a few sweaters, and a light jacket for cooler evenings.
 Don't forget comfortable shoes for walking on cobblestone streets and a swimsuit for enjoying the beaches.
 Pack any necessary prescription medications, along with a basic first aid kit and any preferred over-the-counter medicines.
 Bring a power adapter for European outlets and any necessary chargers for your electronic devices.
 It's also a good idea to pack a small Portuguese phrasebook or language learning materials to help you communicate with locals.
 Consider bringing a few personal items that remind you of home, such as photographs or small mementos.
 If you have any favorite non-perishable snacks or food items that may be difficult to find in Portugal, pack a small supply to enjoy as you settle into your new home.
-Lastly, pack a reusable water bottle, sunscreen, and a hat for sun protection, as well as a travel umbrella or lightweight rain jacket for the occasional rainy day," remarked one expat who made the move to Funchal.
+Lastly, pack a reusable water bottle, sunscreen, and a hat for sun protection, as well as a travel umbrella or lightweight rain jacket for the occasional rainy day," remarked one expat in Funchal, Portugal.

 Connect